 The four key components of the curriculum include Evidence Based Practice, Professional Leadership, Specialty Practice and Teaching.
 This innovative curriculum is designed to be responsive to professional demands and to meet the highest academic standards.
 Core work and specialization opportunities have been integrated across the curriculum to create a base of both advanced knowledge and specialty knowledge that will prepare graduates for leadership in their chosen areas of concentration.

 To be considered for admission into KU's Doctor of Occupational Therapy degree program, the following are required:

-An entry-level master's degree in occupational therapy must be completed prior to entering the OTD program.
+A completed master's degree in any academic field (not exclusively in occupational therapy) must be completed prior to entering the OTD program.

 Registration or Licensure